COHRINT/cohrint_jackal/README.md

 - Disable airMAX if present
 - Under WIRELESS:
 	- Set to Station
-	- Scan and connect to desired AP
+	- Scan and connect to desired AP [lock]
 - Under NETWORK:
 	- Set to bridge
 	- Choose static IP